MaxMelcher/AzureDevOps.WikiPDFExport/README.md

    * [totalPages]       Replaced by the current date in system local format

 ### --footer-template-path, --header-template-path
 Provide a path to html files that will be added as header and footer.
-See [example-footer.html](example-footer.html), [example-header.html](example-header.html).
+See [example-footer.html](./doc/example-footer.html), [example-header.html](./doc/example-header.html).

 ### --GlobalTOC
 Title for a global table of content for all markdown files.
 When not specified each markdown creates its own toc if defined

+### --include-unlisted-pages
+By default only pages listed in `.order` files are considered.
+Setting this option any Markdown file (`.md`) found will be included as-well.

 ### --no-frontmatter
 If you want to remove the [frontmatter / YAML tags](https://docs.microsoft.com/en-us/azure/devops/project/wiki/wiki-markdown-guidance?view=azure-devops#yaml-tags) from the PDF.